Generalizable Deepfake Detection Based on Forgery-aware Layer Masking and Multi-artifact Subspace Decomposition: Experiments

-To evaluate the robustness of the proposed method under real-world conditions, we adopt the same perturbation settings as in \cite{Jiang2020DeeperForensics10AL} and introduce six representative types of distortions into the test videos, including color saturation variation, color contrast variation, block-wise distortion, Gaussian blur, JPEG compression, and Gaussian noise.
-For each distortion type, five different intensity levels are applied to systematically simulate quality degradations that may occur in practical scenarios.
-Fig.~\ref{robustness} presents a comparison of video-level AUC results between the proposed method and FA~\cite{Cui2025ForensicsAdapter}, ProDet~\cite{cheng2024ProDet}, and Effort~\cite{Yan2024OrthogonalSD}.
-The results show that MASM consistently maintains stable detection performance across all distortion types and intensity levels, exhibiting substantially better overall robustness than the competing methods.
-In contrast, the other approaches suffer from noticeable performance degradation under certain high-intensity distortions, whereas MASM demonstrates stronger resistance to various perturbations, further confirming its applicability and robustness in complex real-world environments.
+\textbf{Protocol 5: Robustness Evaluation.} To assess robustness in real-world conditions, we adopt the perturbation protocol introduced in~\cite{Jiang2020DeeperForensics10AL}, which is widely used for robustness evaluation.
+Specifically, six representative distortions are introduced to the test videos, including color saturation shift, color contrast shift, block-wise artifacts, Gaussian blur, JPEG compression, and additive Gaussian noise.
+For each distortion, five severity levels are considered to systematically emulate quality degradations commonly encountered in practical scenarios.
+Under this evaluation protocol, FMSD is compared with several recent and competitive methods, including FA~\cite{Cui2025ForensicsAdapter}, ProDet~\cite{cheng2024ProDet}, and Effort~\cite{Yan2024OrthogonalSD}.
+Video-level AUC is adopted to evaluate the stability of detection performance under different distortion types and severity levels.
+Fig.~\ref{robust_exp} reports the corresponding results.
+As can be observed, our method maintains consistently stable detection performance across distortion types and severity levels, exhibiting stronger overall robustness than the competing methods, whose performance drops more noticeably under certain high-severity corruptions.
+These results further validate the applicability and reliability of our method in complex real-world environments.